Skip to content

 Top Programs

 The fields Columbia College awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-Ten years out, alumni of Columbia College report median earnings of $41,338; prospective students should weigh that figure against the program's cost when calculating return on investment.
+Ten years out, alumni of Columbia College report median earnings of $41,338, a figure worth comparing against the cost of attendance before enrolling.

 Similar Schools